Tips for selling and shipping during the holiday season

 - Start early

 It’s vital to keep your sales forecast up to date and predict what you expect to sell most this holiday season.
-To prepare for the rush, get those key inventory items in stock early and make sure your ordering process is seamless.
+Get those key inventory items in stock early and make sure your ordering process is seamless before the rush hits.
 Now is a good time to check your supply chain to make sure you will get your products when you need them.
 Whether you’re shipping in high volumes, or not, book shipments in as early as possible, and check FedEx and TNT seasonal schedules to avoid disappointment.

 - Clearly label your packages for customs purposes

 It’s time to get ready for peak season.
 To make sure everything goes smoothly, your shipping documentation should always answer three questions for your package: what is it, what is it made of, and what is it used for?
 If packages don’t have enough information, there could be delays at customs.
 For support to prepare your shipping documentation correctly, take a look at our guide.

 - When shopping online, check to see if taxes and duties are included

 To make sure you don’t get a nasty surprise when your package arrives with a demand for customs duties and VAT, always check to see what’s included on your orders.
 Get up to speed with the latest shipping regulations and changes and check out our Duties and Taxes FAQ page for more information.